albertyw/req-update/README.md

 ## Features

  - Update python dependencies in `requirements*.txt` pip.
+ - Update go dependencies in `go.mod` and `go.sum` with go modules.
  - Update node dependencies in `package-lock.json` with npm.
  - Integrates with git, creating a branch with one commit per updated dependency
  - No third party dependencies beyond python 3 standard library
- - Automatic detection of python and node dependencies; no CLI arguments required
+ - Automatic detection of python, go, and node dependencies; no CLI arguments required

 ## Comparisons